-State Medicaid Agency will monitor the performance and usability of the CAP IT system monthly.
-A monthly assessment will be conducted to determine if the case management business system in the areas of waiver entrance, eligibility, assessed needs, utilization limits and health and welfare are functioning per the scope of work and established timelines.
-Noncompliance area(s) will be remediated quickly through corrective action plans.
-If noncompliant areas cannot be remediated within a three-month time span, fines and penalties will be imposed.
-If the non-compliant area(s) span over six months and cannot be remediated, a recommendation will be made to terminate the contract.
+The SMA will monitor the performance and usability of the CAP Business System monthly.
+A monthly assessment will be conducted to determine if the case management business system in the areas of waiver entrance, eligibility, assessed needs, utilization limits, and health and welfare are functioning per the scope of work and established timelines.
+Noncompliance areas are brought to the attention of the SMA through a corrective action plan or a Cure Letter to assist in remediating the issue quickly.
+Conference calls and work sessions are scheduled to discuss the issue and identify the steps of the quality improvement plan.
+Fines and penalties will be imposed if noncompliance areas cannot be remediated within three months.
+If the noncompliance area(s) spans over six months and cannot be remediated, a recommendation will be made to release the vendor of the contract.